Alicia Edelweiss is an Austro-British singer-songwriter, multi-instrumentalist, producer and

 have called it “chamber pop” or “experimental folk“.

-individuality.
-Together, they form what can only be described as a Gesamtkunstwerk – a total work
+Her music and albums are a synthesis of poetry, playfulness, wildness, humor, depth, and individuality.
+Together with her distinctive visual world, her costumes and her stage persona, they form what can only be described as a Gesamtkunstwerk – a total work of art.